mclear/Sesame/README.md

 1. Enter your username and password.

-1. Click "Enrol", and if successful, you should get a message box that says "Credential saved"
+1. Click "Enroll", and if successful, you should get a message box that says "Credential saved"

 1. Close this application.